 # Migrate an External Docker Server

-> Deploy an existing Docker-based server (ComfyUI, custom APIs) to fal's serverless platform.
+> Deploy an existing Docker-based HTTP server to fal Serverless.

-* **Direct Server Mode**: Expose your server's port directly
+* **Direct Server Mode**: Deploy the container directly with `pyproject.toml`.

-* **Proxy App Mode**: Wrap your server with a custom API layer
+* **Proxy App Mode**: Run the server inside a custom image and wrap it with `fal.App`.

 ## Option 1: Direct Server Mode